MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 > When the provider is changed from another provider to **Microsoft**, the audio conferencing information for the user (Conference ID, Toll and Toll-free numbers) will be replaced.
 You should save this information before changing the provider.

-To change the provider to Microsoft for a small number of users, you can use the  [Enable-CsOnlineDialInConferencingUser](https://technet.microsoft.com/en-us/library/mt243813.aspx).
+To change the provider to Microsoft for a small number of users, you can use the  [Enable-CsOnlineDialInConferencingUser](https://technet.microsoft.com/en-us/library/mt243813.aspx) cmdlet.

 ### Using a Windows PowerShell script for a large number of users